b4urock/READMEmd/README.md

-&nbsp;	Hey there!
+# Hey there!
 Welcome to my place, grab a chair, sit down and lets talk about technology!

-### ✨&nbsp; Passionate about improving myself all the time
+# Passionate about improving myself all the time
-I'm a seasoned Oracle Specialist and I'm discovering a new world of possibilities with NodeJS, ReactJS, and React Native.
+I'm a seasoned Oracle Specialist and I discovred a new world of possibilities with NodeJS, ReactJS with Next.JS, and React Native.

-### 🔭&nbsp; Goals for 2020
+# Goals for 2020
 - Improve my new JS superpowers.
 - Launch a product to help people stay emotionally connected.